ausdebating/constitution/constitution.rst

       #. in the case of an association that is amalgamated to form the relevant association - a member of that other association immediately before the amalgamation, or
       #. in the case of a registrable corporation that is registered as an association - a member of the registrable corporation immediately before that entity was registered as an association.

 #.
 A person is taken to be a member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 (a) of the Act was made.

+#.
+By being a member, one agrees to abide by all applicable policies and guidelines set by the committee, particularly those concerning Equity.

 Application for membership
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 An application by a person for membership of the association:

    #. must be made in writing (including by email or other electronic means, if the committee so determines) in the form determined by the committee, and
    #. must be lodged (including by electronic means, if the committee so determines) with the secretary of the association.

 #.
 As soon as practicable after receiving an application for membership, the secretary must refer the application to the committee, which is to determine whether to approve or to reject the application.

 #.
 As soon as practicable after the committee makes that determination, the secretary must:

    #. notify the applicant in writing (including by email or other electronic means, if the committee so determines) that the committee approved or rejected the application (whichever is applicable)

 #.
 The secretary must enter or cause to be entered the applicant’s name in the register of members and, on the name being so entered, the applicant becomes a member of the association.

 Cessation of membership